NCReborn/ncrbot/README.md

 npm start
 ```

-The bot will log in and begin polling NexusMods for collection status changes, updating voice channels, and listening for commands.
+The bot will log in, poll NexusMods for collection status changes, update voice channels, and listen for commands.

 ### Slash Commands